amitfin/oref_alert/README.md

 ### `oref_coordinate`

-Gets an area name and returns the coordinate of the city center as a tuple (lat, long).
+Gets an area name and returns the coordinate of the city center as a tuple (lat, lon).
 If no mapping is found, the return value is None.
 Can be used also as a filter.

 `{{ oref_coordinate('פתח תקווה') == (32.084, 34.8878) }}`